ddnet/ddnet/README.md

     brew install cmake freetype glew googletest opusfile SDL2 wavpack x264 ffmpeg molten-vk vulkan-headers glslang spirv-tools

 If you don't want to use the system libraries, you can pass the `-DPREFER_BUNDLED_LIBS=ON` parameter to cmake.
+*Note that ddnet-libs do not include all needed libraries to build.*

 Building on Linux and macOS
 ---------------------------